 \subsection{The nonclassical fraction of a measurement}

-A second class of measures that is commonly used to quantify resourcefulness of quantum resources are sometimes called \textit{weight-based quantifiers}~\cite{Skrzypczyk2014,Lewenstein1998,Chitambar2019}.
+A second class of measures commonly used to quantify quantum resources consists of \textit{weight-based quantifiers}~\cite{Skrzypczyk2014,Lewenstein1998,Chitambar2019}.
 Such measures are defined as the minimal cost of generating the measurement in question by mixing together an arbitrary measurement with an arbitrary classical measurement, such that the measurements being mixed satisfy the same operational identities as the given measurement.
 That is, the effects in any given measurement $\{M_b\}_b$ can be written as

-where $0\le \omega\le 1$, wher $\{N_b\}_b$ is an arbitrary measurement while $\{K_b\}_b$ is classical, and where both $\{N_b\}_b$ and $\{K_b\}_b$ satisfy the same operational identities as $\{M_b\}_b$.
+where $0\le \omega\le 1$, where $\{N_b\}_b$ is an arbitrary measurement while $\{K_b\}_b$ is classical, and where both $\{N_b\}_b$ and $\{K_b\}_b$ satisfy the same operational identities as $\{M_b\}_b$.
 The minimal value of $\omega$ that can be used in such a decomposition is a weight-based quantifier of nonclassicality of a measurement, and we term it the {\em nonclassical fraction} (analogous to, e.g., the nonlocal fraction~\cite{Wolfe2020quantifyingbell}).
-Higher values correspond to higher nonclassicality, with a maximum of $1$ (and where all classical resources have value $0$).
+Higher values correspond to higher nonclassicality, with a maximum of $1$ (and all classical resources have value $0$).

-Note that we do not allow $\{K_b\}_b$ and $\{N_b\}_b$ to be an arbitrary measurement and an arbitrary classical measurement, respectively.
+Note that we do not allow $\{N_b\}_b$ and $\{K_b\}_b$ to be an arbitrary measurement and an arbitrary classical measurement, respectively.
 This is because the nonclassical set of measurements is nonconvex, and very little is known about weight-based quantifiers in nonconvex contexts~\cite{Kuroiwa2024,Kuroiwa2024b}.
 By stipulating that the sets of measurements to be mixed satisfy the same operational equivalences as the measurement to be decomposed, we return to a convex setting.
 As such, it is better viewed as a collection of measures, rather than a single measure on the space of all multi-measurements.
 In any case, our main purpose for introducing this quantity is for the construction of nonclassicality witnesses, as we will discuss.
 Whether or not the quantity defined {\em without} this stipulation is useful and interesting remains an open question.